aviramha/talks/rust-meetup-il-december/slides.md

 - mirrord lets backend engineers run their service locally in the context of the remote cluster.
 - We're going to focus on the "layer" (so/dylib) component of mirrord.
+- mirrord-layer is injected into the users' process(es)
 - It is similar to sandbox but it is completely user mode and not a VM.
-- In order to acheive that, we hook libc functions that wrap syscalls and decide what happens locally and what happens remote.
+- In order to achieve that, we hook libc functions that wrap syscalls and decide what happens locally and what happens remote.
-- mirrord-layer is loaded into the processes and implements this logic.

 ---